meng1994412/ALPR/README.md

   * Perform a connected component analysis on the license plate region to find character-like sections of the image.
     * Convex hull
   * Utilize contour properties to segment the foreground license plate characters from the background of the license plate.
+* Character Scissoring
   * Develop and implement a heuristic to prune extraneous license plate character candidates, leaving with only the real characters.
   * Define a method to extract each of the license plate characters from the binary image.
+* Character Classification
   * Extract and label license character examples from license plate dataset.
   * Extract block-binary-pixel-sum (BBPS) features from real-world license plate character examples.
     * Block-binary-pixel-sum descriptor
   * Train two classifiers on the BBPS features: one classifier for letter recognition and a second classifier for digit recognition.
     * Support vector machine

 ## Approaches
 * The dataset is obtained from [Medialab group](http://www.medialab.ntua.gr/research/LPRdatabase.html), National Technical University of Athens in Greece.